-We all know that tea is an excellent drink to add to your routine.
+It might be common knowledge that tea is an excellent drink to add to your routine, or maybe that is news to you.
 Most teas are filled with healthy antioxidants that can boost your overall health and well being.
 In this article, we’ll be discussing the benefits of jasmine tea.
 Jasmine tea is unlike other more common teas because it has some added benefits, plus it tastes and smells divine.
 Keep reading to discover why you should consider adding this tea to your daily routine.

 What is Jasmine Tea?